DregondRahl/graphql-ably-pubsub/README.md

 # graphql-ably-pubsub

+[Ably](https://www.ably.io/documentation) is a pub/sub messaging platform with a suite of integrated services to deliver complete realtime functionality directly to end-users.
+In the context of GraphQL, we can use it to publish when a mutation is fired and subscribe to the result through a subscription query.

 This package implements the PubSubEngine Interface from the [graphql-subscriptions](https://github.com/apollographql/graphql-subscriptions) package and also the new AsyncIterator interface.
-It allows you to connect your subscriptions manger to a Ably PubSub mechanism to support multiple subscription manager instances.
+It allows you to connect your subscription manger to an Ably PubSub mechanism to support multiple subscription manager instances.

 ## Installation